hipe/tmx/lib/skylab/headless/doc/issues/094-precedence-rules-for-logical-taxonomies.md

-that was once a class then becomes a module, or a node that was once a module gets reduced down to a simple enhancer proc; or the other direction, etc. by saying "node" we emphasize that the particular shape of the node is not important; that what we are emphasizing it where it fits logically into the larger taxonomy without having to think about the unimportant detail of its particular shape.
+that was once a class then becomes a module, or a node that was once a module gets reduced down to a simple enhancer proc; or the other direction, etc. by saying "node" we emphasize that the particular shape of the node is not important; that what we are emphasizing it where it fits taxonomicaly into the larger hierarchy without having to think about the unimportant detail of its particular shape.

 a second, more general reason we like the term "node" is because it evokes graph theory and maybe even trees; and this frame of mind is useful when speaking of the skylab taxonomy for reasons we may explore below.

 # the axes enumerated

 in the skylab universe we will speak of "axes" (as in the plural of "axis", not "axe"). they may be though of as "aspects", probably always aspects for nodes.

 one important axis that we touched on already above is that of "subsystem." very early in the life of skylab we made the design choice that each part of